Verified and Tested 08/11/15

 In this How-To, we will walk you through the install and configuration of DenyHost on a CentOS 6.7 Server.
 DenyHosts is used by many System Administrators to protect their servers/networks from Brute force attacks and hackers.
 It is simple and effective in getting the job done with little experience.
 Due to the simplicity of DenyHost and the ability to manually configure your rules it is widely used as an alternative to Fail2ban which is a bit more complicated to use and configure.
 We will now work on getting it installed on your server.

 You need a CentOS 6.7 server that is configured with a static IP address.
-If you do not have a server already, fire up a cheap and reliable Cloud Server from Atlantic.Net.
+If you do not have a server already, fire up a cheap and reliable virtual private server from Atlantic.Net.

 First, we need to make sure that your server is fully up-to-date by running the following command:

 With the server up-to-date, we can continue and install DenyHost on CentOS 6.7.

 Download the EPEL repository with the following command:

 Install the Deny Hosts package with the following:

 We must make sure to allow your IP address to prevent yourself from being denied access.
 We do this editing the following: